D.C. sniper attacks: Arrest

-Conclusions of investigations
+Conclusions of the investigations

 Logistics and tactics

 The attacks were carried out with a stolen Bushmaster XM-15 semi-automatic .223 caliber rifle equipped with a Bushnell holographic weapon sight effective at ranges of up to 300. m, which was found in the vehicle.
 The trunk of the Chevrolet Caprice was modified to serve as a "rolling sniper's nest".
 The back seat was modified to allow a person access to the trunk.
 Once inside, the sniper could lie prone and take shots through a small hole created for that purpose near the license plate.

 Motive

-Investigators and the prosecution suggested during pre-trial motions that Muhammad intended to kill his second ex-wife Mildred, who he felt had estranged him from his children.
+During pre-trial motions, investigators and the prosecution suggested that Muhammad intended to kill his second ex-wife Mildred, who he felt had estranged him from his children.
 According to this hypothesis, the other shootings were intended to cover up the motive for the crime.
 Muhammad believed that the police would not focus on an estranged ex-husband as a suspect if Mildred appeared to be a random victim of a serial killer.
 During the attacks, Muhammad frequented the neighborhood where she lived, and some of the incidents occurred nearby.
 Additionally, he had earlier made threats against her.
 Mildred herself said that she was his intended target, claiming that when the police first approached her, one officer said, "Ms. Muhammad, didn't you know you were the target?"
 However, Judge LeRoy F. Millette Jr. prevented prosecutors from presenting that theory during the trial, saying that a link had not been firmly established.

-While imprisoned, Malvo wrote a number of erratic diatribes about what he termed "jihad" against the United States.
+While he was imprisoned, Malvo wrote a number of erratic diatribes about what he termed his "jihad" against the United States.
 "I have been accused on my mission.
 Allah knows I'm gonna suffer now," he wrote.
-Because his rants and drawings featured not only such figures as Osama Bin Laden and Saddam Hussein, but also characters from the film series The Matrix, these musings were dismissed as immaterial.
+Because his rants and his drawings featured such figures as Osama bin Laden and Saddam Hussein, along with characters from the film series The Matrix, these musings were dismissed as immaterial.
 Some investigators reportedly said they had all but eliminated terrorist ties or political ideologies as a motive.
 Nonetheless, in at least one of the ensuing murder trials, a Virginia court found Muhammad guilty of killing "pursuant to the direction or order" of terrorism.

-At the 2006 trial of Muhammad, Malvo testified that the aim of the killing spree was to kidnap children for the purpose of extorting money from the government and to "set up a camp to train children how to terrorize cities," with the ultimate goal being to "shut things down" across the United States.
+At the 2006 trial of Muhammad, Malvo testified that the aim of the killing spree was to kidnap children for the purpose of extorting money from the government and "set up a camp to train children how to terrorize cities," with the ultimate goal being to "shut things down" across the United States.
 Malvo also stated that Muhammad was driven by his hatred for white people, and his belief that "the white man is the devil".
 His plan was to kill six white people per day for thirty days, and he told Malvo he wanted him to shoot pregnant white women.